What is the Study of Psychology?

 Psychology is the study of the human mind and how people behave, think, and interact and how emotions and thoughts influence behaviour.

 Psychology is one of the most popular undergraduate degree subjects in the UK.
 Reflecting this is the number and types of on-campus and Online Psychology Degrees offered by a large proportion of Universities.
 A degree in psychology can be the first step to becoming a chartered or clinical psychologist.
 It is also a valued degree in many other careers, such as social work, business or teaching.

-In this article, we will cover the essentials that you should be aware of if you want to study psychology at university.
+In this article, we will cover the essentials that you should be aware of if you want to study psychology at a UK university.

 Psychology is a broad subject.
-There are many specialisations available as well as more general psychology degrees.
+There are many specialisations available, as well as degrees related to psychology.
 As a result, you will come across a wide range of course titles similar to the examples below.